RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 ### Node layout

 Recall that the recommended minimum number of nodes in a RS deployment is three.
-For rack-zone awareness, these three nodes must be distributed across three *distinct* racks or zones.
+For high availability, these three nodes must be distributed across three *distinct* racks or zones.

 When using availability zones, note that all three zones should exist within the same *region* to avoid potential latency issues.